tiararosebiezetta/HerokuDynoSwitcher/README.md

 <p>You may use this script if you don't trust the site your credentials, as this repo is open source and you can see what's written in the code.</p>

 ## Deployment
-Before you use this, know that problems may occur whenever because of my poor coding skill, so please, if you have time, check my code in `script.py` (and `script_noloop.py` for Github Actions method), report any error in Issues, and do pull request (or just make your own fork with your own features if it's personal).
+Before you use this, know that problems may occur whenever because of my poor coding skill, so please, if you have time, check my code in `script.py` (and `script_noloop.py` for no loop method one), report any error in Issues, and do pull request (or just make your own fork with your own features if it's personal).
 That will be highly appriciated.
 <h4>What to do first?</h4>
 You need to deploy two similar apps to two heroku accounts.
 If the day you deploy this script is under 15th (in UTC), only enable the dyno of the app in the first acc.
 If it's 15th or more than that (in UTC), only enable the dyno of the app in the second acc.
 Otherwise, the script won't run well in the first month (the next month will be adjusted correctly automatically).
 <h4>Where to deploy this?</h4>